marcelo-ferraz/Surrogates/readme.md

 This expression API has support for methods and properties.

 > :exclamation:**Important notes**:

-> - Each expression made will be used to create one new proxy.
+> - Each expression (**map**) made will be a new proxy.

-> - In order to create multiple proxies, from a same type, You have to give it a different name.
+> - In order to create multiple proxies for a same type you'll have to give it a different name.

 Examples:

-<i class="icon-pencil"></i> Syntax for replacing:
+:pencil2: Syntax for replacing:

 ```c#
 _container.Map(m => m